ReactiveDomain/reactive-domain/README.md

 ## Contributing

 Pull requests are welcome!
 Take a look at the open issues, join our [discussion on Slack](https://reactivedomain.slack.com), or contribute in an area where you see a need.
 Contributors and participants on our Slack channels are expected to abide by the project's [code of conduct](CODE_OF_CONDUCT.md).
+Read the full guidelines on [contributing](CONTRIBUTING.md).